yeehaa123/presentation-moonconf/slides.md

 <!---

-No one has summarized this clearer than the great philosophers Burt Bacharach and Hal David, when they used the voice of Dionne Warwick to claim that: "A House is Not a Home"
+The shortest way to explain that last point to repeat Bacharach and David's quote:

+"A House Is Not A Home"

-And even though I completely agree with them, I would just like to add one tiny thing...
+But even though I completely agree with them, I would just like to add one tiny thing...

 -->

 ---
 <img class="stretch" data-src="assets/cozy-house.jpg">

-"Most Homes Are Also Houses"
+"All Homes Are Also Houses"

 —Jan Hein Hoogstad

 <!---

-Go out and build beautiful buildings.
+Thanks for listening to me.
+Go out and build beautiful buildings...

 ---
 ### offcourse.io